keptn/keptn.github.io/content/docs/0.18.x/define/quality-gates/index.md

 ## Integrate into an existing pipeline

-To integrate quality gates into an existing pipeline, it is recommended to use the API-based approach outlined [above](./#using-the-keptn-api-to-work-with-quality-gates).
+To integrate quality gates into an existing pipeline, use the API-based approach outlined above.
 As stated there, the evaluation result is not immediately available.
 Hence, build your integration using a polling mechanism that polls the evaluation result every 10 seconds and terminates after, e.g., 10 retries.